-Eskayel's new collection: Indigo / Ikat features deep, complex indigo motifs inspired by the artisans and weaving traditions of Sumba, Indonesia.
+Eskayel's Indigo / Ikat collection features deep, complex indigo motifs inspired by the artisans and weaving traditions of Sumba, Indonesia.
 We chatted with Shanan Campanaro about her new designs, where she finds inspiration and what's next.

 IN THE DECADE SINCE YOU FIRST LAUNCHED ESKAYEL, WHAT MOMENTS FEEL THE MOST MEMORABLE?